Why IMIZI Cyber

 - PCI DSS v4.0: Requirement 11.4 mandates external and internal penetration testing at least annually and after significant changes.
 Requirement 11.3 requires quarterly vulnerability scanning.
 Requirement 6.2 requires secure development practices and software security testing throughout the development lifecycle

 - ISO 27001:2022: Annex A Control 8.8 (Management of technical vulnerabilities) requires timely identification and remediation of vulnerabilities.
-Control 5.36 (Compliance with policies, rules and standards) mandates independent security reviews.
-Control 8.34 (Protection of information systems during audit testing) governs how testing is conducted safely in production environments
+Control 5.35 (Independent review of information security) mandates independent security reviews.
+Control 8.34 (Protection of information systems during audit testing) governs how testing is conducted safely in production environments.
+ISO 27001 does not mandate penetration testing outright; our testing supplies evidence that supports these controls

-- Rwanda Data Protection Law No 058/2021: Article 30 requires data controllers to implement appropriate technical and organisational measures to protect personal data.
-Penetration testing demonstrates compliance with this obligation
+- Rwanda Data Protection Law No 058/2021: requires data controllers to implement appropriate technical and organisational measures to protect personal data.
+Penetration testing provides evidence that supports this obligation.
+See our NCSA & Law 058/2021 security testing service

 Our reports include the executive summary, technical detail, and remediation evidence that auditors and regulators expect.
+For institutions working toward PCI DSS, ISO 27001, or SOC 2, we handle the readiness side (gap preparation, testing evidence, remediation guidance) and coordinate independent audit and certification firms through our partner network; the certificate or attestation is always issued by that independent third party.
 For more on BNR requirements, see our guide on BNR cybersecurity requirements for banks in Rwanda.

 Frequently asked questions